🌺

 Kihei

-South Maui's most accessible town has a cluster of health-focused cafés and restaurants within easy reach of the island's main resort strip.
+Health-focused cafes and restaurants cluster in South Maui's most accessible town, within easy reach of the island's main resort strip.

 Hilo